Skip to main content Go to Site Map

 How to submit your summer project

-Bring your Summer Project with you during Welcome Week.
+Bring your Summer Project with you during Welcome Week, either as a physical piece or as a PDF on a memory stick.

 The Library here at AUB is extremely well resourced and includes all key texts that you'll need.
 The list below indicates the key texts that will be useful throughout your studies.
 All of these are available from the Library at AUB.
 You might want to borrow a copy from your local library to look at before you arrive.
 You'll receive a comprehensive reading list in your Course Handbook and at the start of each unit.